DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a3f0e08a-3207-4a69-aa81-d4142d6735a3)

-- In cloud COMPUTING, everything is provided on a “service” model
+- In cloud computing, everything is provided on a “service” model
-- For example: rather than the END USER buying a physical server, mounting it on a rack, installing the hypervisor, creating the VM, etc. the service PROVIDER offers all of this as a service
+- For example: rather than the end user buying a physical server, mounting it on a rack, installing the hypervisor, creating the VM, etc. the service provider offers all of this as a service
 - There are a variety of services referred to as “___________ as a service” or “__aaS”
-- The THREE service models of cloud COMPUTING are:
+- The three service models of cloud computing are:

-    Software as a service (SaaS) - Example : MS Office 365
+    Software as a Service (SaaS) - Example : MS Office 365

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5bcfedb7-3ab6-462a-a089-09884d220ab7)

-    PLATFORM as a service (PaaS) - Examples : AWS Lambda and Google App Engine
+    Platform as a Service (PaaS) - Examples : AWS Lambda and Google App Engine

 ![image](https://github.com/psaumur/CCNA/assets/106411237/e3886b6b-4ed8-4358-ba47-e2f50378c53d)

-    INFRASTRUCTURE as a service (Iaas) - Examples: Amazon EC2 and Google Compute Engine
+    Infrastructure as a Service (IaaS) - Examples: Amazon EC2 and Google Compute Engine

 ![image](https://github.com/psaumur/CCNA/assets/106411237/f8144a61-0d7f-4928-9e47-73fb969e0b4a)